 1. Talk to your children

 Try to explain what has happened in order to help ease their fears.
 Reassure them that, although these are horrible events, many people are working to keep them safe.
 Encourage your children to ask questions.
-Explain that emergencies can happen in different ways and that schools have crisis plans in place for their safety.
-Remind children to take the school’s emergency drills and procedures seriously.
+Explain that emergencies can happen at any time in any place, but there are systems in place for protection.
+Schools have crisis plans for their safety, and police officers are specially trained to help them.
+Remind children to be cautious and teach them how to identify trustworthy individuals.

 2. Have personal discussions